richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 24 February 2001 — A story is relayed to Jacques Vallee about cattle mutilations and a US Army black program.
+**(PUBLIC DOMAIN)** - 24 February 2001 — A story is relayed to Jacques Vallée about cattle mutilations and a US Army black program.
 In 1977, Deputy Sheriff Jerry Simons under orders from Sheriff Darius Carter tracked three helicopters involved in a mutilation incident to Logan-Cache Airport.
 As Simmons tried to block a companion plane, he felt threatened by the helicopters and a man who got out of one of the helicopters.
 There was a US Army marking on the bottom of one helicopter but they were otherwise unmarked; the man proclaimed he had no identification and wasn’t going to provide anything, confidently smiling when the sheriff told him to stop the mutilations.
 Kit Green reacted to the report while Vallee heard it and suggested it was a USG black operation.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 3 March 2001 — Eric Davis tells Jacques Vallee the story of Zodiac, which allegedly involved real people like Dale Graff who ran RV experiments at WPAFB and Jerry Rosenberg of IDA.
+**(PUBLIC DOMAIN)** - 3 March 2001 — Eric Davis tells Jacques Vallée the story of **Zodiac**, which allegedly involved real people like Dale Graff who ran RV experiments at WPAFB and Jerry Rosenberg of IDA.
 There are a reported ten Velobind volume at WPAFB with Roswell data concerning two crashed “manta ray” shaped craft, recovered bodies, foil material and a special study done by TRW.
-Eric has a file on Zodiac.
+Eric has a file on **Zodiac**.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)